Associate Professor of Sustainability

 After graduating from Harvard University with a B.A. in Dramatic Literature, Dr. Wood worked professionally in theater and wrote and recorded two musical albums.
 She then returned to school to study engineering, earning a B.S. in Civil Engineering from Rutgers University.
 Dr. Wood then went on to earn a Master of Science in Engineering in Environmental and Water Resources Engineering and a Ph.D. in Civil Engineering from The University of Texas at Austin, while working with the Austin chapter of Engineers Without Borders.

-Her love of learning was first fostered by an unusual elementary school education that was deeply interdisciplinary with a substantial arts curriculum, which has informed all her subsequent thinking about the potential for education to transcend conventional models.
-Her teaching at Olin continues to inspire her to realize the potential for education in the twenty-first century.
+Her love of learning was first fostered by a unique elementary school education that was deeply interdisciplinary and steeped in arts of all forms, which has informed all her subsequent thinking about the potential for education to transcend conventional models.